-Butter Bean (or Lima Bean) Soup with Ham and Cabbage
+Butter Bean Soup (with Ham and Cabbage)

 I first made this soup when I had a bad cold that hung on for weeks and I needed some comfort food.
 But it was just as delicious when I made it again recently on one of those cold winter days where nothing sounds as appealing as soup simmering on the stove!